Bids for the 2022 Commonwealth Games: Official bids

-Two cities had made confirmed bids for the games; Durban, South Africa and Edmonton, Alberta, Canada.
+Two cities made confirmed bids for the games; Durban, South Africa and Edmonton, Alberta, Canada.
 Edmonton withdrew its bid in February 2015, leaving Durban as the only bid to go forward to CGF General Assembly in September 2015.

 Proposed bids which did not go to application

 The following cities proposed bidding; however, they did not bid or even formally announce their intentions to bid.